1932 United States Senate election in Indiana

-The 1932 United States Senate elections in Indiana took place on November 8, 1932.
+The 1932 United States Senate election in Indiana took place on November 8, 1932.
 Incumbent Republican Senator and Senate Majority Leader James E. Watson ran for a third term in office, but was defeated by Frederick Van Nuys in a landslide.

+This marked the first time in history that a Senate leader lost re-election, and the only time they were a Republican.